Hot-Interconnects/website/call-for-papers.md

 ## Posters and Tutorials

 We are also inviting poster and tutorial submissions.
-More information regarding poster and tutorial submission will come out soon.
+More information regarding poster will come out soon.
+[The call for tutorials is now out](call-for-tutorials.html).

 ## Safety and Well-Being